Import SQL Data into Excel File

-In this tutorial, we are going to import data from a SQL external database.
+In this tutorial, we are going to import data from a external SQL database.
 This exercise assumes you have a working instance of SQL Server and basics of SQL Server.

 First we create SQL file to import in Excel.
 If you have already SQL exported file ready, then you can skip following two step and go to next step.